Updated May 25, 2023

 Implementation of Agile Marketing

-Every department will have a different agile format which will work best for them, but its implementation will have these 4 features in some form.
+Every department will have a different agile format that will work best for them, but its implementation will have these four features in some form.

-This is the time given to the team to finish its current work.
+We give the team this time to finish its current work.
 It can range from 2 to 6 weeks.
-Some projects may be large enough to need more than one sprint so that the work can be managed better in parts.
+Some projects may be large enough to need more than one sprint to manage the work better in parts.

 2. Stand up Meetings

-A fifteen-minute stand-up meeting should be done every morning, to discuss the work done on the previous day and plan about that day’s work.
-Any obstacles or issues should be discussed and sorted right away.
+Every morning, we should conduct a fifteen-minute standup meeting to discuss the work completed the previous day and plan for the day’s work.
+We should discuss and sort out any obstacles or issues right away.

 3. Tracking Project Progress

 Everyone should have an easily accessible way to track the sprint, whether a whiteboard or software so that the related points can be noted down then and there.

 One person might own a project, but the success or failure of the project lies in all the team members.
 It is the cooperation and collaboration of all.

 “Going Agile” “is not something we can cross off our list once we adopt the procedure.
 It generally takes two to four months to start seeing the benefits.
 Even after these few months, the organization will keep finding new ways of improvement.
 To avoid stagnation, someone on the team must be dedicated enough to continually perfect changes because we all agree there is always room for improvement.
 All we need to do is to keep identifying those opportunities which need to be improved.